 When you buy a Put option, you buy the opportunity to sell the stock at a certain price in the future (usually shorting it, believing that it will drop).
 This price is the Put option strike price.

 Strike price refers also to warrants.
 You buy a warrant of a SPAC for example to gain the opportunity to buy more shares of the SPAC at a future strike price.

 When a SPAC goes on an IPO, it is divided into units.
-Each unit contain 1 common stocks share, and a partial or a full warrant unit.
+Each unit contains 1 common stock share, and a partial or a full warrant unit.

-To know how the SPAC unit is structure, you need to go to SEC.gov and find the S-1 form of the company you’re about to invest in.
+To know how the SPAC unit is structured, go to SEC.gov and find the S-1 form of the company you're about to invest in.

-The SPAC units are available on the day that the SPAC go public (IPO date) and lets you buy in early on the SPAC.
+The SPAC units are available on the day that the SPAC goes public (IPO date) and let you buy in early on the SPAC.

 Generally, SPAC common stocks and warrants are not available for trading in the first 52 days after the IPO.